Describing Functions and Phase Response Curves of Excitable Systems: Event describing functions

 Between the minimum input period and the resting period \(T_{\min} < T < T_r\), deviations from the resting onset \(\Delta T(\infty)\) arise due to nonlinear effects like after-hyperpolarization and after-depolarization.
 These effects vary with neuron model and parameter choices and represent periods when the prior event's influence persists into the next input.

-The lower panel of Figure~\ref{fig:df:edf} shows inhibitory node onset curves for varying synaptic decay constants \(\tau_{decay}\) and synaptic strengths \(g_{syn}\).
-Changing \(g_{syn}\) only slightly influences \(T_r\), \(T_{min}\), and \(\Delta T(\infty)\), mainly affecting the severity of the nonlinear after-spike effects.
+The lower panel of Figure~\ref{fig:df:edf} shows the onset delay curves of an inhibitory node for varying synaptic decay constants \(\tau_{decay}\) and synaptic strengths \(g_{syn}\).
+Changing \(g_{syn}\) only slightly influences \(T_r\), \(T_{min}\), and \(\Delta T(\infty)\), while moderately affecting the severity of the nonlinear after-spike effects.
 In contrast, varying \(\tau_{decay}\) causes clear horizontal and vertical shifts in the onset curves.
-Consequently, modulation of the synaptic decay time constant offers an effective way to adjust the location and shape of the eDF curve in excitable nodes.
+Consequently, modulation of the synaptic decay time constant offers an effective way to adjust the location of the eDF curve in excitable nodes.